nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-oauth2.md

 ---
 OAuth 2 is a protocol that allows an application to obtain access to the Nuxeo Platform on behalf of a user.

 Nuxeo tries to stay very close to the ["OAuth 2.0 Authorization Framework"](http://tools.ietf.org/html/rfc6749) RFC to ease client integration and be secure.
-Before going any further, because OAuth 2 has to make a lot of secure exchanges with clients using query parameters, you **must ensure** to have [configured Nuxeo in HTTPs]({{page page='http-and-https-reverse-proxy-configuration'}}).
+Before going any further, because OAuth 2 has to make a lot of secure exchanges with clients using query parameters, you **must ensure** to have [configured Nuxeo in HTTPS]({{page page='http-and-https-reverse-proxy-configuration'}}).

 The RFC describes two endpoints: